phpbb/documentation/development/extensions/skeleton_extension.rst

     :alt: alternate text

-In order to create an extension via the web UI, open the phpBB board you installed it in and visit the "Create skeleton extension" link in the board's navigation bar.
+In order to create an extension via the web UI, open the phpBB board you installed this extension in and visit the "Create skeleton extension" link in the board's navigation bar.

 You will be presented with a form where you can enter information about